-How to Turn Google Docs into an RSS Reader - Digital Inspiration
+How to Turn Google Docs into an RSS Reader

 Embed RSS Feeds into Web Pages with Google Docs

 Since we are using a regular spreadsheet, you can change the fonts, colors and other formatting.
-To embed the feed in web page, go to to Publish – > More publishing options in the Google Spreadsheets menu, select C2:C13 as the range and get the HTML embed code.
+To embed the feed in web page, go to to Publish – > More publishing options in the Google Spreadsheets menu, select C2as the range and get the HTML embed code.

 Google Docs will automatically refresh content when the underlying RSS feeds are changed.
 Here’s a quick video walkthrough: